Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 ## Creating unique identifiers {#track-ids}

-Participant unique identifiers are numeric or alphanumeric values and typically range from 2-10 digits.
+One of the most important parts of keeping this participant tracking database is assigning unique participant identifiers.
+As soon as participants are entered into your database, a unique study ID should be assigned.
+If confidentiality was promised to schools or districts, you will also want to assign identifiers to sites as well.
 Assigning these identifiers is an important part of protecting the privacy of human participants.
-When publicly sharing your study data, all personally identifying information will be removed and these identifiers, or codes, are what will allow you to uniquely identify and link participants in your data.
+When publicly sharing your study data, all personally identifying information will be removed and these identifiers (i.e., codes), are what will allow you to uniquely identify and link participants in your data.

+Participant unique identifiers are numeric or alphanumeric values and typically range from 2-10 digits.
 While there are several ways participant identifiers can be assigned (e.g., created by participants themselves, assigned by your data collection software), most commonly, the research team assigns these identifiers to participants.
-As participants are recruited and added to your participant database, you will assign them a unique participant ID.
-If confidentiality was promised to schools or districts, you will also want to assign identifiers to sites as well.

-It can be very helpful to develop an ID schema during your planning phase, and document that schema in an SOP (see Section \@ref(document-sop)).
+Before assigning identifiers, it can be very helpful to develop an ID schema during your planning phase, and document that schema in an SOP (see Section \@ref(document-sop)).
 In developing that schema, there are several best practices to consider.

 1. Participants must keep this same identifier for the entire project.
     - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study (as seen in Figure \@ref(fig:fig10-10)).
 The participant still keeps the same ID throughout the study.
-You can use other variables to identify the unique instances of that participant (e.g., cohort associated with that participant)
+In these cases, you will use a combination of variables to identify the unique instances of that participant (e.g., `stu_id` and `cohort`).
     - Having a static participant ID allows you to track the flow of each participant through your study and provides the added benefit of helping to measure dosage.

 <div class="figure" style="text-align: center">